-The sessions run from 8.45am until 10am.
+The sessions run from 8.45am until 9.45am on Sundays and from 6.00pm to 7.00pm on Mondays (note that this may alter for the forthcoming season).
 You need to wear sports clothes and you must have a mouthguard and shin pads (absolutely essential).

 If you have not registered you child but are thinking about it, then please register them online.
-No child will be allowed to play on Sundays without being registered in advance.
+No child will be allowed to play on Sundays or Mondays without being registered in advance.

 SHC clothing is sold by Tacklebag and there is a link on the front page of this website to their online shop.
 Tacklebag will be at the Club once a month so keep an eye out for dates on this website.
 Most of our younger members don’t actually require much in the way of SHC kit, but the SHC hoodies and socks are the most popular!
 We have “Canterbury” kit.
 (Read more about kit requirements below)

-Parents are welcome to stay and watch their children, or have a bacon roll and coffee in the Clubhouse.
+Parents are welcome to stay and watch their children, or have a bacon roll and coffee from the Tea Hut.
 Parents and younger siblings are not allowed on the pitch during the sessions.

-Our Sunday sessions don’t stop for half term holiday – just the weekday training for the older children – so please keep turning up!
+Our Sunday sessions don’t stop for half term holiday – just the weekday training – so please keep turning up!

 Will Fulker is in charge of all the Colts coaching for the Club and will direct the coaches for the Junior Academy too.
 Please contact Will if you have any questions about the format of the sessions on 07738 338543 or email@example.com

 Our Junior Academy Programme

 Our thriving Junior Academy section caters for complete beginners through to Under 8’s.
 This is up to and including Yr 3 at school.
 (When they get to Yr 4 they will join the U9-U16 age group and then have a weekday evening slot for skills training).